Careful. A Career In Law Could Change The Way You Think.

 Thinking Like A Lawyer

-We soon discovered that there was more work than we could realistically accomplish—unless, of course, we spent almost every waking hour in pursuit of legal knowledge.
+We soon discovered that, as lawyers in training, there was more work than we could realistically accomplish—unless, of course, we spent almost every waking hour in pursuit of legal knowledge.
 The competitive nature of the learning process drove us even harder, reinforcing some views and perceptions while diminishing others—all of which would eventually alter the very nature of how we thought.
 The goal, of course, was for us to become rational, logical, categorical, linear thinkers—trained to separate what is reasonable from what is not and what is true from what is false.

 Having learned to think in a new way, we had less tolerance for ambiguity.
 A new mental structure was forming—a new set of lenses through which to view the structure of human affairs.
 It was everything we had hoped for—a quantum leap forward; a kind of intellectual transcendence.
 We had every reason to believe that soon we would be paid to think.